mworion/MountWizzard4/docs/source/install/platesolvers.rst

 =======================

 When starting with the use of MW4, you might need to install a plate solver.
-Actually MW4 supports only local plate solvers like ASTAP and astrometry.net.
+Actually MW4 supports only local plate solvers like ASTAP, Cloudmakers (on OSx) and astrometry.net.

 ASTAP could be downloaded from https://www.hnsky.org/astap.htm, please follow their instructions.
 ASTAP is available for all platforms (Mac, Ubuntu and Windows)